 The Solicitors Regulation Authority has replaced the 16 hours a year CPD regime for solicitors with a continuing competency regime.
 Importantly, this extends to non-legal areas such as financial services, if this is relevant to the work they do.
 In order to provide the wherewithal for Members to develop the awareness of their solicitor connections of financial services matters, SIFA Professional has developed a suite of eight (subject to review and update) training modules, comprising slides and support text, which are available to Members on the SIFA Professional site

 SIFA Professional (supported by Law Society accredited Accountancy Partner, Armstrong Watson,) also advises law firms and financial advisers on the setting up of JVs and alternative business structures permitted by the Legal Services Act and the related compliance requirements of the Solicitors Regulation Authority.
 Disclosure Agreements, for which SIFA Professional provides the precedents, are another way of enabling solicitors to justify retaining remuneration received from financial adviser partners.
+Entering into a structured business relationship of this nature may be appropriate but SIFA Professional can assist in the planning and discussions to ensure the venture has the best chance of success.
+SIFA Professional members obtain a 10% discount on agreed fees when working with Armstrong Watson.

 As soon as they join us, all new SIFA Professional firms are invited to attend an interactive webinar.
 As part of their membership fee, they are also given a day’s consultancy each year for seminars, business planning meetings or discussions with solicitor connections (with individually pre-agreed agendas).
 Free monthly webcasts are also provided to which Members invite their solicitor connections, which assists them to build relevant continuing competence.